 Do you sometimes feel overwhelmed by anxiety or negativity?
-Do you feel that you are rushing through your days as if they are a To-Do list?
-Do you feel as if the things that once gave you joy don’t have the same effect anymore?
+Ever feel that you are rushing through your days as if they are a To-Do list?
+Want the things that once gave you joy don’t have the same effect anymore?
 It might be time to slow down and delve into the question: What is mindfulness and what can it do for me?

 What is mindfulness?